Distracted by My Own Sexy

-- Family Guy has the instance when Peter, entranced by his own physical improvements after being subjected to a considerable amount of surgeries, becomes obsessed with staring at his car's mirror... ignoring the fact he's driving straight to a cliff... and into a vat of lard.
+- Family Guy has the instance when Peter, entranced by his own physical improvements after being subjected to a considerable amount of plastic surgery, becomes obsessed with staring at his car's mirror... ignoring the fact he's driving straight to a cliff... and into a vat of lard.

 Double D: Narcissistic ninny!

 - My Little Pony: Friendship Is Magic: Rarity does this on occasion, such as after getting butterfly wings in one episode.

 - In Phineas and Ferb The Movie: Across the 2nd Dimension, Doofenshmirtz and his alternate-universe counterpart find each other handsome; and in the Phineas and Ferb episode "Mom's In The House", Doofenshmirtz and a duplicate of Doofenshmirtz's head greet each other with a simultaneous, "Hello, handsome!"
 (This despite the fact that Doof's in-universe ugliness has been a plot point on several occasions.)

 - In the Tales From The Cryptkeeper episode "The Sleeping Beauty", the stereotypically handsome hero Check keeps pausing to look in the mirror for "handsome checks"... to the point that he frequently has to be reminded about his mission of waking the beautiful princess by his dorky sidekick/brother Melvin.

 - This can happen to a person after they've lost a significant amount of weight.
 It's a case of "Wait, that's me in the mirror?"